 You can travel free on buses across Scotland if you are 60 or over and live in Dumfries and Galloway.
 Services between this area and Carlisle are also free.

 Complete an application form at any of our Customer Service Centres.

-Assisted applications are available via computer booths in Lockerbie, Newton Stewart and Stranraer.
+Assisted applications are available via computer booths in Dumfries (Ewart Library), Lockerbie, Newton Stewart and Stranraer.
 Staff can check documents, take a photograph, complete an electronic application and order your bus pass straightaway.

-You'll need to provide a colour passport photo.
+You'll need to provide a colour passport photo if you are completing a paper application.
 Photos must:

 - be taken against a plain background